-22. Policy and Procedures for the Linkage of Records of Personal Health Information Review and Approval Process Conditions or Restrictions on Approval Process for the Linkage of Personal Health Information Retention Secure Disposal Compliance, Audit and Enforcement Tracking Approved Linkages of Records of Personal Health Information 23. .
-Log of Approved Linkages of Records of Personal Health Information 44 24. .
-Policy and Procedures with Respect to De-Identification and Aggregation 45 25. .
-Privacy Impact Assessment Policy and Procedures 47 26. .
-Log of Privacy Impact Assessments 50 27. .
-Policy and Procedures in Respect of Privacy Audits 51 28. .
-Log of Privacy Audits 53 29. .
-Policy and Procedures for Privacy Breach Management 53 30. .
-Log of Privacy Breaches 57 31. .
-Policy and Procedures for Privacy Complaints 58 32. .
-Log of Privacy Complaints 60 33. .
-Policy and Procedures for Privacy Inquiries 61 PART 2 - SECURITY DOCUMENTATION 62 1.
-Information Security Policy 62 2.
-Policy and Procedures for Ongoing Review of Security Policies, Procedures and Practic ces65 3.
-Policy and Procedures for Ensuring Physical Security of Personal Health Information Policy, Procedures and Practices with Respect to Access by Agents Policy, Procedures and Practices with Respect to Access by Visitors 4.
-Log of Agents with Access to the Premises of the Prescribed Person or Prescribed Enti ity72 5.
-Policy and Procedures for Secure Retention of Records of Personal Health Information n72 6.
-Policy and Procedures for Secure Retention of Records of Personal Health Information Mobile Devices Where Personal Health Information is Permitted to be Retained on a Mobile Device where reisonal realth information is remitted to be retained on a Mobile Device

-Where Personal Health Information is not Permitted to be Retained on a Mobile Device 7.
-Policy and Procedures for Secure Transfer of Records of Personal Health Information78 8.
-Policy and Procedures for Secure Disposal of Records of Personal Health Information81 9.
-Policy and Procedures Relating to Passwords85 10.
-Policy and Procedure for Maintaining and Reviewing System Control and Audit Logs87 11.
-Policy and Procedures for Patch Management90 12.
-Policy and Procedures Related to Change Management92 13.
-Policy and Procedures for Back-Up and Recovery of Records of Personal Health Information.94 14.
-Policy and Procedures on the Acceptable Use of Technology95 15.
-Policy and Procedures In Respect of Security Audits96 16 Log of Security Audits 17.
-Policy and Procedures for Information Security Breach Management 18.
-Log of Security Breaches102 Log of Security Breaches PART PART 3 - HUMAN RESOURCES DOCUMENTATION PART 1.
-3 - HUMAN RESOURCES DOCUMENTATION 104 PART 1.
-2. 3.
-3 - HUMAN RESOURCES DOCUMENTATION PART 1.
-2. 3.
-3 - HUMAN RESOURCES DOCUMENTATION PART 1.
-2. 3.
-4. 5.
-3 - HUMAN RESOURCES DOCUMENTATION PART 1.
-2. 3.
-4. 3 - HUMAN RESOURCES DOCUMENTATION PART 1.
-2. 3.
-4. 5.
-3 - HUMAN RESOURCES DOCUMENTATION PART 1.
-2. 3.
-4. 5.
-3 - HUMAN RESOURCES DOCUMENTATION 104 Policy and Procedures for Privacy Training and Awareness 104 Log of Attendance at Initial Privacy Orientation and Ongoing Privacy Training 107 Policy and Procedures for Security Training and Awareness 107 Log of Attendance at Initial Security Training and Awareness 107 Log of Attendance at Initial Security Orientation and Ongoing Security Training 109 Policy and Procedures for the Execution of Confidentiality Agreements by Agents 110 Template Confidentiality Agreement with Agents 111 General Provisions 111 Obligations with Respect to Collection, Use and Disclosure of Personal Health Information 111 PART 1.
-2. 3.
-4. 5.
-3 - HUMAN RESOURCES DOCUMENTATION 104 Policy and Procedures for Privacy Training and Awareness 104 Log of Attendance at Initial Privacy Orientation and Ongoing Privacy Training 107 Policy and Procedures for Security Training and Awareness 107 Log of Attendance at Initial Security Orientation and Ongoing Privacy Training 107 Log of Attendance at Initial Security Orientation and Ongoing Security Training 109 Policy and Procedures for the Execution of Confidentiality Agreements by Agents 110 Template Confidentiality Agreement with Agents 111 General Provisions 111 Obligations with Respect to Collection, Use and Disclosure of Personal Health Information 111 Notification 112 PART 1.
-2. 3.
-4. 5.
-3 - HUMAN RESOURCES DOCUMENTATION 104 Policy and Procedures for Privacy Training and Awareness 104 Log of Attendance at Initial Privacy Orientation and Ongoing Privacy Training 107 Policy and Procedures for Security Training and Awareness 107 Log of Attendance at Initial Security Training and Awareness 107 Log of Attendance at Initial Security Orientation and Ongoing Security Training 109 Policy and Procedures for the Execution of Confidentiality Agreements by Agents 110 Template Confidentiality Agreement with Agents 111 General Provisions 111 Obligations with Respect to Collection, Use and Disclosure of Personal Health Information 111 Termination of the Contractual, Employment or Other Relationship 112
+22 2.
+Policy and Procedures for the Linkage of Records of Personal Health Information 42 Review and Approval Process Conditions or Restrictions on Approval Process for the Linkage of Personal Health Information 43 Retention 44 Secure Disposal 44 Compliance, Audit and Enforcement 44 Tracking Approved Linkages of Records of Personal Health Information 44 23 3.
+Log of Approved Linkages of Records of Personal Health Information 45 24 I. Policy and Procedures with Respect to De-Identification and Aggregation 45 25 5.
+Privacy Impact Assessment Policy and Procedures 47 26 5.
+Log of Privacy Impact Assessments 50 27 7.
+Policy and Procedures in Respect of Privacy Audits 51 28 B. Log of Privacy Audits 53 29 Policy and Procedures for Privacy Breach Management 53 30).
+Log of Privacy Breaches 57 31 .
+Policy and Procedures for Privacy Complaints 58 32 2.
+Log of Privacy Complaints 61 33 3.
+Policy and Procedures for Privacy Inquiries 61 PART 2 - SECURITY DOCUMENTATION 63 1.
+Information Security Policy 63 2.
+Policy and Procedures for Ongoing Review of Security Policies, Procedures and Practice s 65 3.
+Policy and Procedures for Ensuring Physical Security of Personal Health Information 66 Policy, Procedures and Practices with Respect to Access by Agents Policy, Procedures and Practices with Respect to Access by Visitors 4.
+Log of Agents with Access to the Premises of the Prescribed Person or Prescribed Entity ,72 5.
+Policy and Procedures for Secure Retention of Records of Personal Health Information.
+72 6. , Mobile Devices Where Personal Health Information is Permitted to be Retained on a Mobile Device 75 where Personal Health Information is not Permitted to be Retained on a Mobile Device /5 7.
+Policy and Procedures for Secure Transfer of Records of Personal Health Information 78 8.
+Policy and Procedures for Secure Disposal of Records of Personal Health Information 82 9.
+Policy and Procedures Relating to Passwords 85 10.
+Policy and Procedure for Maintaining and Reviewing System Control and Audit Logs 87 11.
+Policy and Procedures for Patch Management 91 12.
+Policy and Procedures Related to Change Management 93 13.
+Policy and Procedures for Back-Up and Recovery of Records of Personal Health Information tion.
+94 14.
+Policy and Procedures on the Acceptable Use of Technology 95 15.
+Policy and Procedures In Respect of Security Audits 96 16.
+Log of Security Audits 99 17.
+Policy and Procedures for Information Security Breach Management 100 18.
+Log of Security Breaches 103 PA RT 3 - HUMAN RESOURCES DOCUMENTATION 104 1.
+Policy and Procedures for Privacy Training and Awareness 104 2.
+Log of Attendance at Initial Privacy Orientation and Ongoing Privacy Training 107 3.
+Policy and Procedures for Security Training and Awareness 107 4.
+Log of Attendance at Initial Security Orientation and Ongoing Security Training 109 5.
+Policy and Procedures for the Execution of Confidentiality Agreements by Agents 110 6.
+Template Confidentiality Agreement with Agents Obligations with Respect to Collection, Use and Disclosure of Personal Health Information Termination of the Contractual, Employment or Other Relationship Notification Consequences of Breach and Monitoring Compliance consequences of breach and monitoring compliance 7.
+Log of Executed Confidentiality Agreements with Agents 112